“I’m the black sheep of the family,” Odette would joke, “ha

 Odette stared at the suitcase in shock.

-They must not have told him.
+They must not have

 Great, just great.